amandafer/ricochet-ES2/Ricochet.md

 QML elements can also be seamlessly integrated and extended by C++ components using the Qt framework.

 #### OpenSSL <a name="openssl"></a>
 The OpenSSL is an open-source software library, written in C, that provides a robust and full-featured toolkit for the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
+TLS (Transport Layer Security) and SSL (Secure Sockets Layer) are protocols that provide data encryption and authentication between applications and servers in scenarios where that data is being sent across an insecure network.
 In other words, OpenSSL implements the TLS and the SSL protocols.

 This library offers many features to deal with cryptography and security.
 Lots of algorithms are implemented in OpenSSL and can be used for free.
 Between them, we have:
 * Ciphers algorithms with AES, Blowfish, Camellia, SEED, CAST-128, DES, IDEA, RC2, RC4, RC5, Triple DES and GOST 28147-89.